Celebrate Earth Day: Become a Sustaining Member! Join LCV Today

 • People without passports: More than 146 million American citizens do not have a valid passport.
 Obtaining a passport can be a lengthy and costly process, and many people who lack the time and money to get one would be deterred from voting.

-• Married people who have changed their name: As many as 69 million people who have taken their spouse’s name do not have a birth certificate with their legal name.
-New requirements under the SAVE Act may force voters to use alternative forms of identification, such as a passport, in the absence of an accurate birth certificate.
+• People who have changed their name, including many married people: As many as 69 million people who have taken their spouse’s name at marriage do not have a birth certificate with their legal name.
+New requirements under the SAVE Act may force voters to use alternative forms of identification, such as a passport – if they have one – in the absence of an accurate birth certificate.

 • Transgender people who have changed their name: As many as 3.3 million voters identify as transgender and may lack identification that accurately reflects their chosen name.
 Attaining an updated passport or birth certificate is often a long and involved process, and the Trump administration is working to make it even more difficult for transgender people.